Ravichandran-J/Ravichandran-J/README.md

 #👋 I’m Ravichandran-J
 - 👀 I’m interested in programmming , hacking and web development
 - 🌱 I’m doing my bachelor degree
-- 💞️ I’m looking to collaborate on some intresting projects
+- 💞️ I’m looking to collaborate on some interesting projects

 **##🚀Github Stats:**